CESNET/eInfra-docs/topics/compute/sensitive/docs/index.md

 [Read more at SensitiveCloud product page][1]

 ## Getting access to the SensitiveCloud
 If you want to use the SensitiveCloud services and you are a principal investigator (PI), ask to be allocated a computing time in the SensitiveCloud.
-The PI is responsible for the data and access to the data.
+The PI should be a research group/activity leader, and is responsible for the access to the data and utilization of computing time.

 - [Requesting project in SensitiveCloud][2]
 - [Manage access to the project in SensitiveCloud][3]